Spirit Within Festival Brings Indigenous Music to Whistler

 That excitement will be on full display at the Spirit within Festival with everything from artist demonstrations and musical performances throughout the Village to a Vancouver Aquarium Aquazone giving kids a closer look at some of the cool creatures and marine life of the Salish Sea.

 Each evening the SLCC will come alive with music and dance performances.
 “Music is probably the most accessible of the arts,” Russell says.
 “Music is everywhere.
-There are great things happening in Aboriginal visual arts too but you usually have to go to a gallery.
+There are great things happening in Indigenous visual arts too but you usually have to go to a gallery.
 With music, you can take it with you.”

 Russell Wallace (left) and Kalan Wi playing at the SLCC.
 MIKE CRANE PHOTO